wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 </dependencies>
 ```

-We have the same 2 dependencies as we do for the Resource Server as well as `spring-boot-starter-webflux` so that the Client Application can use the `WebClient` object to make api requests.
+You have the same 2 dependencies as you did for the Resource Server as well as `spring-boot-starter-webflux` so that the Client Application can use the `WebClient` object to make api requests.

-The `application.yml` file is exactly the same as our Resource server.
-We've now achieved complete parity for the configuration of the Resource Server and the Client Application.
+The `application.yml` file is exactly the same as the Resource server.
+You've now achieved complete parity for the configuration of the Resource Server and the Client Application.
-We also have the benefit of being able to reuse the `okta.oauth2.audience` value in the Client Application.
-Here's where we're bringing it into scope thanks to Spring Boot's environment variable support:
+You also have the benefit of being able to reuse the `okta.oauth2.audience` value in the Client Application.
+Here's where you're bringing it into scope thanks to Spring Boot's environment variable support:

 ```
 @Value("#{ @environment['okta.oauth2.audience'] }")